This set of Environment Management test focuses on “Effects and Control Measures of Air Pollution”.

 Explanation: Cigarette smoking is responsible for the greatest exposure to carbon monoxide.
-Exposure to air containing even 0.001% of carbon monoxide for few hours can cause collapse, coma and even death in worst case.
+Exposure to air containing even 0.001% of carbon monoxide for few hours can cause collapse, coma and even death in the worst case.

 2. How excessive water loss takes place in plants?

 b) Due to mutation

 d) Due to improper seed

 Explanation: The leaves of plants are damaged when some gaseous pollutants enter the pores of the leaf.
 Chronic exposure of the leaves to air pollutants can break down the waxy coating that helps prevent excessive water loss in plants.

 3. How does asthma cause to human beings?

 c) Because of air pollution

 Explanation: Asthma is one of the health impacts that are caused due to air pollution.
 There are many health impacts especially respiratory impacts on human beings.
 Asthma is caused due to excessive inhale of sulphur dioxide and smoking.